 All images Copyright Mike O’Kane

-I visited a WW1 aircraft museum; flimsy, primitive aircraft, firing at each other.
+I visited a WW1 aircraft museum; a record of flimsy, primitive aircraft, firing at each other.

 I appreciated this comment from James, where he nicely analyses his teenage ease with war toys.

 ‘I used to make WWII models in my teens, and play WWII wargames with them.
 There’s an interesting tension between the analogue with real war and all the wrongs and suffering involved, and the benign, soft engagement with it through models and wargames.
 We males seem to be able to make that separation easily enough – most of us – live with that dichotomy.